gitlabhq/gitlabhq/doc/api/issues.md

 ## List issues

 Get all issues created by authenticed user.
+This function takes pagination parameters `page` and `per_page` to get a list of issues.

 ```
 GET /issues